cbfrance/christopherbfrance.com/source/2009-09-24-the-special-case-of-need-magazine.html.markdown

 Tinkering works.
 If you do it enough.
 Hmph.
 OK.

-Well, the conclusion is not optimistic, but it is liberating -- we have the freedom to try many alternative models.
+Well, the conclusion is not optimistic, but it is liberating &mdash; we have the freedom to try many alternative models.
 We in fact must experiment and explore because anything we do can perhaps give us a window into some new way to make meaning that is relevant and readable.
 Even when people will no longer pay for news about international problems, there are ways to make these stories meaningful.
 Increasingly it becomes clearer that there is not one way, there are many ways, each appropriate to its community and its content.

 These are the "special cases" that will make our patchwork understanding of the world.